okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 How the `entire` internet communicates.
 We'e all used it.
 BGP is the only protocol that operates outside of an AS.

 - eBGP is for external communication between ASes.
+- iBGP allows communication from within an AS.